Detailed Guide forLogisticians in San Diego County

 Will This Job Fit Me?

 The job of Logistician will appeal to those who enjoy starting up and carrying out projects, persuading and leading people, and making quick decisions.
 This occupation will satisfy those who enjoy activities that involve business and require risk taking for profit.
 The job of Logistician may also appeal to those who like to work independently and make quick decisions.

 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Logisticians in California is $85,460 annually, or $41.09 hourly.
-The median wage for Logisticians in San Diego County is $85,235 annually, or $40.97 hourly.
+The median wage in 2016 for Logisticians in California was $85,460 annually, or $41.09 hourly.
+The median wage for Logisticians in San Diego County was $85,235 annually, or $40.97 hourly.
 The median is the point at which half of the workers earn more and half earn less.